scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 each step for the weaker students to catch up.

-An alternative approach is to automate this process to allow students make incremental progress asynchronously.
-As the Notebook interface has proved to be extremely popular with the students, an experimental *fill in the blanks* version of notebooks has recently been implemented in the GraphTerm server.
+An alternative approach is to automate this process to allow students make incremental progress.
+As the Notebook interface has proved to be extremely popular with the students, an experimental *progressively fillable* version of notebooks has recently been implemented in the GraphTerm server.
 A notebook code cell is assigned to each step of a multi-step task, with associated markup cells for explanatory text.
 Initially, only the first code cell is visible, and